Blagoja95/todo-app/README.md

 ![General layout plan of html](./readmeAssets/Screenshot%202022-03-21%20at%2014-44-16%20Figma.png)

 - Made a main element with 4 sections: title, input, to-do and manage sections;
-- The footer is just one modified attribute that you get with every starter file.
+- The footer is just one modified attribution that you get with every starter file.
 - All elements got classes by BEM methodology, where all buttons have common class `btn` and each iteration of button element has a modifier class like `btn--active`.

 **Second step was styling:**